🧠 Java Memory Management

 When you run a Java program, Java needs memory to:

 πŸ‘‰ Key Point: Java automatically manages memory using the JVM (Java Virtual Machine) and Garbage Collector (like a cleaner).
+This prevents memory leaks common in languages like C/C++ where manual management is required.

 🏠 Real-Life Example